NicoD-SBC/armbian-gaming/README.md

 Beta version 0.5 : For Armbian Hirsute and Armbian Jammy and Sid

+!!!NEW Install Winetricks, see below for more info!!!
 !!!NEW BUILD AND INSTALL PPSSPP and Dolphin FROM SOURCES!!!
 !!!NOW ALSO POSSIBLE TO BUILD XONOTIC!!!